Shaghayegh-Aflatounian/Churn-Prediction/README.md

-# Learning K.core calculation for graphs
+# Learning Churning Probability about bank customers

 - Here are some key points about churn prediction for bank customers using TensorFlow and feature engineering: